 - Once cheesecake set, very carefully remove the ring / spring form

-- Decorate with the remaining cream cheese filling, fresh raspberries, raspberry compote and some mint leaves
+- Decorate with the remaining cream cheese filling, fresh raspberries, raspberry compote. lemon zest and some mint leaves